-Centerbrook has designed a revolutionary immersive experience concept for the New York City expansion of Cold Spring Harbor Laboratory’s DNA Learning Center to provide a dynamic learning environment.
+Centerbrook designed a revolutionary immersive experience concept for the New York City expansion of Cold Spring Harbor Laboratory’s DNA Learning Center to provide a dynamic learning environment.

 Cold Spring Harbor Laboratory projects this new DNALC will welcome more than 25,000 visitors a year.
 The space is designed to facilitate school field trips, pre-college summer camps, research programs for City Tech students, teacher training, and weekend activities for the public.

 Located in Cold Spring Harbor on New York’s Long Island, the original Dolan DNALC is the world's first science center devoted entirely to genetics education and is an operating unit of Cold Spring Harbor Laboratory, an important center for molecular genetics research.
-The Dolan and Harlem DNALCs extend the laboratory's traditional research and postgraduate education mission to the college, precollege and public levels.
+The Dolan and Harlem DNALCs extend the laboratory's traditional research and postgraduate education mission to the college, precollege, and public levels.
 DNALC NYC, along with another planned expansion in Sleepy Hollow, New York, will further that mission.